archyufa/swift-workshop/session1/acl.md

 ## Recap of class:

-Account-Level Access Control:
-    Read-only
-    Read-write
-    Admin

-ACLs can be chained (last one wins)
+The ACL let the account (or tenant) owner set R/W access rights for authenticated users or even unauthenticated access.
+The later is really cool to configure data access for anyone.

-Account-Level Access Control:
+* Account-Level Access Control:

-    Read-only
+ * Read-only
-    Read-write
+ * Read-write
-    Admin
+ * Admin

-Container-Level Access Control (ACLs )
+* Container-Level Access Control (ACLs )

  * Read & Write ACLs, set with swift post -r/-w

  * Referrer:

-** .r:* (all referrers)
+  * .r:* (all referrers)

-**.r:.allowed.com (only from allowed.com)
+  *.r:.allowed.com (only from allowed.com)

-** .r:-.not-allowed.com (not from not-allowed.com)
+  * .r:-.not-allowed.com (not from not-allowed.com)

-* ACLs can be chained (last one wins)
+  * user1

+  * user1:tenant1

 ## Task: Create publicly avaialble contaner with pictures.